mmandapa/vendra-oa/README.md

 ## How Different Quote Formats Are Handled

-The parser employs a multi-layered approach to handle various quote formats:
+The parser implements a multi-layered extraction approach with several specialized parsers:

+**ComprehensivePDFParser**: The main entry point that orchestrates multiple extraction methods.
+It automatically detects CID font encoding issues and reorders extraction methods accordingly - prioritizing OCR for problematic PDFs.

-**Multi-Format PDF Processing**: Uses multiple libraries (pdfplumber, PyMuPDF, OCR) to extract text from different PDF types - table-based documents, text-based documents, and scanned images.
+**Multi-Format PDF Processing**: Uses pdfplumber for table-based documents, PyMuPDF for text-based documents, and OCR (Tesseract) for scanned images.
+Each method is tried in sequence until a successful extraction occurs.

-**Adaptive Pattern Matching**: Implements comprehensive regex patterns that detect various price formats ($1,234.56, 1,234.56 €, 1234.56), quantity indicators (Qty: 12, 5 pieces, 3 units), and line item structures.

-**Intelligent Content Filtering**: Filters out non-inventory content like phone numbers, addresses, and metadata while preserving relevant line items using domain-specific patterns for manufacturing components.

-**Dynamic Line Item Discovery**: Uses machine learning-based classification to identify line items from unstructured text, with confidence scoring to determine if text represents actual inventory items.
+**Dynamic OCR Parser**: A sophisticated OCR-based parser that makes no assumptions about structure.
+It uses multiple OCR approaches (direct PDF extraction, enhanced OCR with custom settings, and external tools) and chooses the best result based on quality scoring.

+**Invoice2Data Parser**: Leverages the invoice2data library for structured invoice/quote extraction with template matching capabilities.

+**Adaptive Parser**: Implements robust pattern matching with fallback strategies, including domain-specific knowledge for manufacturing components.

 ## Assumptions and Fallbacks Used

 **Core Assumptions**:
+- PDFs contain extractable text (either native or via OCR)
-- Quotes contain structured or semi-structured pricing data
+- Quotes have some structured pricing data (quantities, unit prices, totals)
-- Prices are in decimal format with currency symbols
-- Quantities are whole numbers or simple fractions
-- Line items have descriptions, quantities, and unit prices
+- Line items have descriptions that can be identified from surrounding text
+- Currency symbols or codes are present in the document

 **Fallback Strategies**:
-- **Missing Quantity**: Defaults to quantity of 1 if not detected
-- **Invalid Prices**: Sets price to 0.00 and logs warnings
-- **No Line Items**: Creates basic "TOTAL" line item with extracted summary data
-- **Multiple Extraction Methods**: If one method fails, tries alternative approaches (pdfplumber → PyMuPDF → OCR)
+- **Multiple Extraction Methods**: If one parser fails, automatically tries the next (invoice2data → multi-format → OCR)
+- **CID Issue Detection**: Automatically detects and handles PDFs with font encoding problems by prioritizing OCR
+- **Quality Scoring**: Each extraction result is scored based on number of line items, total cost, and data completeness
-- **Pattern Degradation**: Falls back to simpler patterns if complex regex fails
+- **Pattern Degradation**: Falls back to simpler regex patterns if complex patterns fail
-- **Domain Knowledge**: Uses manufacturing-specific keywords and patterns when general extraction fails
+- **Noise Filtering**: Removes non-inventory content like addresses, phone numbers, and metadata
+- **Currency Detection**: Automatically detects currency from text and applies appropriate formatting

 **Error Handling**:
 - Graceful handling of malformed PDFs with empty result structures
 - Comprehensive logging for debugging extraction issues
 - Validation of extracted data before returning results
+- Default values for missing quantities (defaults to 1) and invalid prices (defaults to 0.00)

 ## Ideas for Improving Accuracy and Reliability

+**Enhanced OCR Capabilities**:
+- Implement table structure detection for complex layouts
+- Add support for handwritten text recognition
+- Improve OCR accuracy with custom training data for manufacturing documents

-**Machine Learning Enhancements**:
+**Machine Learning Integration**:
 - Train custom models on historical quote data to improve line item classification
 - Implement confidence scoring for all extracted fields
 - Use NLP techniques to better understand context and relationships between data